 New & Used Tesla Model S: In Depth

-To most everyone's surprise in the auto industry, the Tesla Model S became the best selling plug-in electric car in the U.S. during the first quarter of 2013.
+To nearly everyone's surprise in the auto industry, the Tesla Model S became the best selling plug-in electric car in the U.S. during the first quarter of 2013.
 Although this record isn’t likely to last, it still shows how successful this EV from the startup automaker has been.
-For the remainder of the year, its numbers weren't that far off from the Nissan Leaf and Chevrolet Volt, which are the other two high-volume plug-in cars on the market.
+For the rest of the year, its numbers weren't that far off from the Chevrolet Volt and Nissan LEAF, which are the other two high-volume plug-in cars on the market.

 The Model S, the second car from Tesla Motors [NSDQ:TSLA], is the rarest of rarities: a competitive luxury sport sedan engineered, designed, tested and manufactured by a brand-new startup automaker.
 Unlike the previous two-seat Tesla Roadster, the Model S is a volume production model that seats five adults and has the option for a rear-facing jump seat that can also fit two children in the rear of the car

 The Tesla Model S offers the longest range of any plug-in electric car sold in the U.S. today: either 208 miles (for a version with a smaller 60-kilowatt-hour battery pack) or 265 miles (for the 85-kWh battery model).
 And while Tesla only built 2,500 Roadsters over three years, the Model S is a volume production car.
 Tesla says it's building more than its target of 400 cars per week, and it may well exceed its goal of 20,000 cars delivered during calendar 2013.